In 2018 we celebrate our 20th year of operation!

 Must I already have an Amateur Radio Certificate of Proficiency?

-Unlicensed volunteer members may still find ample reward in getting involved in any one of our many off-air initiatives.
+Unlicensed volunteer members will still find ample reward in getting involved in any one of our many off-air initiatives.

 See Membership Frequently Asked Questions for further information.

 Review the membership requirements to confirm your eligibility.

 If you have not already done so, become a Vancouver Volunteer Corps member.
 This City of Vancouver program serves as a common intake program for VECTOR other Vancouver volunteer programs.
 Click here: http://bttr.im/959nf